antoinedelia/cloud-optimist/cloud/content/posts/2025-01-20-how-we-built-a-cicd-strategy-that-onboards-100-python-projects-in-under-a-minute.md

 draft: false
 ---

 We all know CI/CD is important.
 In fact, it seems impossible to imagine a world where we would ship a project without checking the quality of its code, and having a detailed test suite.
-Moreover, to focus on the development, all of this would be dealt with in an automated fashion.
+Moreover, to enable developers to focus on development, all of this should be automated.

 Well, things are not always so easy.

-Today, I want to showcase how we went from having no CI/CD strategy, to onboard 100+ Python projects in under a minute.
+Today, I’ll share how we transitioned from having no CI/CD strategy to onboarding 100+ Python projects in under a minute.

 # The Real World

-When I first came in my current company, I noticed we were working with a ton of Python projects.
+When I joined my current company, I noticed we were managing a large number of Python projects.
 But when I tried to check for the CI/CD of these, well it was a bit of a mess.
 Some projects had CI/CD in place, but not too many.
 And the ones with one were not using the same rules to verify code compliance.
 It was clear that putting in place a CI/CD for any given project was treated as best effort.
 And, to be honest, I cannot blame this on anyone.

 Indeed, while CI/CD is widely recognized as a core component of any project, implementing it in the real world often proves challenging.